sinixlinux/sinix/README.md

  - [x] Install arch

- - [x] Set up Labwc and dots
+ - [x] Set up things and dotfiles

- - [ ] Set up the development environment so we can start making Sinix
+ - [x] Set up the development environment so we can start making Sinix

- - [ ] Set up UX, declaration and rest
+ - [x] Set up UX, declaration and rest

  - [ ] Make a installer